MainRo/sysflake/README.md

 # Specification

-a flake is encoded as a 64 bits signed integer (int64_t).
+A flake is encoded as a 64 bits signed integer (int64_t).
 Its content is built from the following information:

     +-----------+--------+---------+